-I am the founder and owner of Christian Editor Network, parent company to four organizations for editorial freelancers.
-One of these organizations is The Christian PEN, which I founded in 2004.
+I am the owner of Christian Editor Network, parent organization to four divisions for editorial freelancers.
+One of these divisions is The Christian PEN, which I founded in 2004.

 Getting established as a freelance editor can be difficult.
 You may have excellent skills, but how do you find the contacts?

 Even after you’ve been doing it for a while, freelance editing is often a “feast or famine” business.
 Some months there’s more work than you know how to handle (which is often a mixed blessing) and other months you wonder if you’ll have enough income to pay the bills (and your friends and family members start nagging you to “get a real job”).

 Once you’ve established yourself as a professional, you get to a point where you don’t have time to do every job that comes your way.
 You may not want to turn down jobs, but you have to be selective about what new clients to take on.

 Freelance editors at all levels are occasionally asked to work on projects outside their fields of expertise.
 If you don’t know who to refer such jobs to, your only options are to attempt the work anyway (and hope you do a decent job of it) or turn down the business.